chiragchadha1/music-app/README.md

 ## How to Run

 To run the CLI, execute the `main.py` script.
-You can do this by navingating into the cli directory and then executing `pyhton3 main.py` or `python main.py` You will be presented with a menu of options corresponding to the features listed above.
+You can do this by navigating into the cli directory and then executing `python3 main.py` or `python main.py` You will be presented with a menu of options corresponding to the features listed above.
 Enter the number of the option you want to perform and follow the prompts.

 ## Code Structure